JungeAlexander/blogdown_website/content/blog/2020-12-02-mlflow-deploy-sagemaker.md

         return pd.Series(answers)
 ```

-Lastly, we save the model locally, including a conda environment specifying its dependencies:
+Lastly, we save the model locally to the directory `transformers_qa_mlflow_pyfunc/`,
+including a conda environment specifying its dependencies:

 ```python
 from sys import version_info